payout-one/developers/docs/payout-id/identity-verification.md

 }
 ```

-Webhook in case user choose that does not have account in any of supported banks:
+Webhook in case user chooses that he does not have account in any of supported banks:

 ``` json
 {